 Many of the things I teach, I learned the hard way.
 I make the mistake, figure out a better way and share my knowledge with you, saving you time and energy.

-One of my biggest entry mistakes was starting by using my business email.
-As I owned my own company it was also my main personal email.
+One of my biggest entry mistakes when I started entering sweepstakes as a hobby was using my business email.
+As I owned my own company, it was also my main personal email.
 It was bad enough I was already mixing personal and business, but adding contesting on top of that just made my inbox a hot mess.

-I began with getting a virtual email address (vs one from my Internet provider or another company-based address).
-I changed my contact data within RoboForm (so when auto-filling forms it would always have my new email address).
-I also gave myself a window of about a year.
-Yes, a year, to fully convert my hobby.
+I began with getting a virtual email address (vs. one from my Internet provider or another company-based address).
+I changed my contact data within RoboForm (so when auto-filling forms, it would always have my new email address).
+I also gave myself a window of six months.
+Yes, a full six months to convert my hobby to my new email address.

-Why a year?
 Well, look at what you are entering today.
 When does any given promotion end?
 Some have very long entry periods.
-Then add on time for the drawing to occur, potential winner notification, etc. It is a sliding scale as most sweepstakes end shortly, so it would be only the odd potential win notification at the end of the 12-month time frame.
+Then add on time for the drawing to occur, potential winner notification, etc. It is a sliding scale as most sweepstakes end shortly, so it would be only the odd potential win notification at the end of the 6-month time frame.
+(Plus I still had my work email so if one snuck through I would be ok.)

 I do not relish ever having to do it again.